Project status

 Can I still fish from the pier?

-Currently the pier is open except for a 40-metre section of the pier head which is closed for safety.
-When works get underway, all access to the pier for activities including angling and fishing will be prohibited for safety.
+Yes.
+A 40-metre section of the pier head is currently closed for safety.
+When construction work commences, the pier will need to close for safety reasons.
 More information will be provided at the construction stage of the project.

 Can I swim and snorkel around or under the pier?

-The area beneath Dromana Pier is closed due to the risk of spalling and deteriorated concrete, which is at risk of falling into the water below.
-There is signage in place to inform people of the risks.
-You can enjoy similar experiences at Rosebud Pier, Rye Pier, and Mornington Pier.
+No. The area underneath Dromana Pier is closed due to the risk of deteriorated concrete falling into the water below.
+Signs have been installed to inform people of the risks.
+You can enjoy similar experiences at Rosebud and Rye piers.

 Who is responsible for managing Dromana Pier?

-Parks Victoria is responsible for managing and maintaining over 40 piers, jetties and related structures in Port Phillip and Western Port, which attract about 30 million visitors annually.
-Parks Victoria regularly inspects all port assets to ensure they are safe and well maintained.
+Parks Victoria is responsible for managing and maintaining Dromana Pier along with over 40 piers, jetties and related structures in Port Phillip and Western Port, which attract about 30 million visitors each year.

 How can I stay informed about the progress of this project?